Skip to main content

 Insert Page

-Add new pages at specified positions with precise control over placement and pagination
+Add front and back page (in case of duplex) with precise control over placement and pagination

 Add Step